Future Voice and Data Limited – Terms and Conditions of Business

 - accepts that the Services may at times be unavailable due to matters outside the Supplier’s control including (but without limitation) failure of the Customer’s Broadband or internet connection or power disruptions; and

-- understands that it may not be possible to transfer an existing number to an alternative service provider when it cancels its contract with the Supplier.
+- understands that it may not be possible, due to network limitations, to transfer an existing number to an alternative service provider when it cancels its contract with the Supplier.

 - The Supplier will: